restimel/100clicks/ROADMAP.md

 * reduce action/room size
 * Remove empty room (options?)
 * add past information to know which actions will be clicked
-* compose music
 * Logs color (depending on type (maybe activated with an artifact))
 * create a starting page
-    * when starting game music could start
+    * when starting ambient music could start
+    * stop ambient when in shop

 ## Code structure
 * save current state to restore it at next connection